open-eid/SiVa/README.md

 [![Coverage Status](https://coveralls.io/repos/github/open-eid/SiVa/badge.svg?branch=develop)](https://coveralls.io/github/open-eid/SiVa?branch=develop)
 [![GitHub license](https://img.shields.io/badge/license-EUPLv1.1-blue.svg)](https://raw.githubusercontent.com/open-eid/SiVa/develop/LICENSE.md)

-SiVa is digitally signed documents validations web service with REST JSON API built with [Spring Boot](http://projects.spring.io/spring-boot/).
-Supported digitally signed document formats are: BDOC, DDOC and PDF files with at least signature level Long Term.

-## Main features

-* SiVa REST ETSI compliant API to validate all supported signatures.
-* SiVa handles files in PDF-format version 1.7 and later, signed with PadES-profile signatures.
-* Service handles DDOC files starting from version 1.0 or later
-* Service supports BDOC files starting from version 2.1 or later
-* Signatures with PadES-LT and PadES-LTA profile are supported.
+SiVa is digital signature validation web service that provides JSON and SOAP API to validate following file types:

+* Estonian DDOC containers
-* BDOC signatures with type BDOC-TM and BDOC-TS are supported
+* Estonian BDOC containers with TimeMark and TimeStamp signatures
+* Estonian X-Road security server ASiCE signature containers
+* Estonian ASiC-S containers with time stamp tokens
+* ETSI standard based ASiC-E and ASiC-S containers
+* ETSI standard based XAdES, CAdES and PAdES signatures
+* ETSI standard based XAdES signatures with datafiles in hashcode form

 ### Libraries used in validation services

-Below is list of Java libraries we use and for which digitally signed document format we use it for:
+Below is list of Java libraries used for validation:

-* [JDigiDoc](https://github.com/open-eid/jdigidoc) - is used to validate Estonian older digital signature format called DDOC
+* [DigiDoc4J](https://github.com/open-eid/digidoc4j) - is used to validate DDOC and BDOC digital signature containers.
-* [DigiDoc4J](https://github.com/open-eid/digidoc4j) - is used to validate BDOC digital signature container that are compliant with ASiCE standard
+* [asicverifier](https://github.com/ria-ee/X-Road/tree/master/src/asicverifier) - is used to validate XRoad signature containers.
-* [DigiDoc4J DSS fork](https://github.com/open-eid/sd-dss) - to validate digitally signed PDF files that
+* [DigiDoc4J DSS fork](https://github.com/open-eid/sd-dss) - to validate all other digitally signed files.
-  comply with Estonian laws
-* [asicverifier](https://github.com/ria-ee/X-Road/tree/master/src/asicverifier) is used to validate
-  XRoad signature containers

 ## Requirements

 These are minimum requirements to build and develop SiVa project:

 * **git** - to easily download and update code.
 You can [download git here](https://git-scm.com/)
-* **Oracle Java JDK** - to compile and run SiVa applications.
-Download link for [Oracle Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+* **Java JDK 11** - to compile and run SiVa applications.
 * **IDE** - to develop SiVa.
 We recommend to use [JetBrains IntelliJ](https://www.jetbrains.com/idea/)
 * **2 GB of RAM** the RAM requirement is here because when building the project the integration tests take up a lot of memory
 * Optionally You can also install **Maven** but it is not needed because SiVa project uses Maven wrapper to install maven